 I wrote all UI text for MyACT, including tricky user migration from User ID to email login, with 'Forgot User ID' still in the old system.
 Ugh.
 Also, non-US testers used the new accounts a year before US testers, so we had to fork traffic appropriately from the public site.

-Test option selection was spread out awkardly across several pages in the old system.
+Test option selection was spread out awkwardly across several pages in the old system.
 The new intuitive responsive one-page design reveals questions one by one, flexing based on each answer.
 I usability tested and iterated this design quite a few times and it is working well.

 Course grade entry's 60 questions are the most tedious part of registration.
 I couldn't remove any questions, so I made entry faster by using bigger buttons and reducing finger/mouse travel by displaying grade entry just below the "Took or Taking" button (Fitts' Law ).
 Header images were eye candy to improve user perception of the tedious process.

 The 72-question career-interest survey was another tedious process for users, so I made it more fun with animated emoji buttons.
-I mocked up the animation in Axure RP, and it looks much smoother than this choppy GIF screen recording.
+I mocked up the animation in Axure RP, and it looks much smoother than this choppy dithered GIF screen recording.

 College selection in the old system was a cumbersome multi-step process with 8 different look-ups to find a college or agency, so I redesigned it as a single federated search box with overlaid results.
 The interactive prototype was made in Axure RP.